Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry

-\textit{FQAH and CDW in the honeycomb model---}We perform DMRG calculations at $\nu=1/3$ filling of the SFB with spinless fermions of the NN repulsion $\hat{H}_{\rm int}=U\sum_{\braket{i,j}}\hat{n}_i\hat{n}_j$~\cite{supp}.
-Remarkably, FQAH phase is found for $0\le\delta\lesssim0.43$ ($0\le d_{\rm max}\lesssim0.8$) persisting at arbitrary interaction strength $0<U\le\infty$ [Fig.~\ref{Fig:DiceDMRG}(a) and Fig.~\ref{Fig:DiceDMRG}(d) top].
+\textit{FQAH and topologically trivial CDW in the honeycomb model---}We perform DMRG calculations at $\nu=1/3$ filling of the SFB with spinless fermions of the NN repulsion $\hat{H}_{\rm int}=U\sum_{\braket{i,j}}\hat{n}_i\hat{n}_j$ (see SI for details).
+Remarkably, FQAH phase is found for $0\le\delta\lesssim0.43$ ($0\le d_{\rm max}\lesssim0.8$) persisting at arbitrary interaction strength $0<U\le\infty$ [Fig.~\ref{Fig:DiceDMRG}(a) and Fig.~\ref{Fig:DiceDMRG}(d) top panel].
 The FQAH phase features a fractionally quantized Hall conductivity of $\sigma_H=e^2/(3h)$ as revealed by the charge pumping simulation [Fig.~\ref{Fig:DiceDMRG}(a)].
 Fig.~\ref{Fig:DiceDMRG}(b) presents the momentum-resolved entanglement spectrum $\epsilon$ of the charge sector $Q_L=0$ at $U=10$ and $\delta=0.2$ within the FQAH regime.
 It exhibits the edge excitation counting sequence \{1, 1, 2, 3, 5$\cdots$\} of Laughlin states.
-In the lowest LL or bands with Chern number $C$, one expect $\sigma_H=\nu C e^2/\hbar$, which clearly breaks down here.
-The band touching prevents a well-defined Chern number for the SFB and the Berry flux in $\text{BZ}\backslash\{\Gamma\}$ is non-integer when $d_{\rm max}\ne0$ ($\delta\ne0$).
+In the lowest LL or bands with Chern number $C$, one expects $\sigma_H=\nu C e^2/h$, which clearly breaks down here.
+The band touching prevents a well-defined Chern number for the SFB and the Berry flux in $\text{BZ}\backslash\{\Gamma\}$ is non-quantized when $d_{\rm max}\ne0$ ($\delta\ne0$).